One-year volunteer

-A one-year volunteer, short EF (de: Einjährig-Freiwilliger), was, in a number of national armed forces, a conscript who agreed to pay his own costs for the procurement of equipment, food and clothing, in return for spending a shorter-than-usual term on active military service and the opportunity for promotion to Reserve Officers.
+A one-year volunteer, short EF, was, in a number of national armed forces, a conscript who agreed to pay his own costs for the procurement of equipment, food and clothing, in return for spending a shorter-than-usual term on active military service and the opportunity to become a reserve officer.

-The "one-year volunteer service" (de: Einjährig-Freiwilligen-Dienst) was first introduced 1814 in Prussia and was inherited by the German Empire from 1871 until 1918.
+The one-year volunteer service was first introduced in 1814 in Prussia, and was inherited by the German Empire from 1871 until 1918.
 It was also used by the Austro-Hungarian Army, from 1868 until 1918, and the Austro-Hungarian Navy.
 One-year volunteers also existed in the national armies of Bavaria, France and Russia.